A framework of partial error correction for intermediate-scale quantum computers: Discussion

 Recent experimental demonstrations of QEC suggest that quantum devices will soon be capable of implementing a limited number of error-corrected qubits which, in isolation, will have a significantly lower error rate than their noisy counterparts.
-Motivated by the fact that physical qubit counts will likely remain too low to perform classically intractable computations solely using error-corrected qubits for the foreseeable future, we have proposed implementations of logical gates connecting error-corrected (``clean'') and noisy qubits.
-We have demonstrated the advantage of combining error-corrected and noisy qubits in terms of mitigating the effects of single-qubit Pauli noise and real-device-inspired noise models.
+Motivated by the fact that physical qubit counts will likely severely restrict the ability to perform classically intractable computations solely using error-corrected qubits for the foreseeable future, we have proposed implementations of logical gates connecting error-corrected (``clean'') and noisy qubits.
+We have demonstrated the advantage of combining clean and noisy qubits in terms of mitigating the effects of Pauli noise and real-device-inspired noise models.

+The core of our framework comprises a simple recipe for constructing general partially error-corrected circuits.
+The first step involves identifying a QEC code that an experimentalist can construct in the lab.
+Then, one needs to construct an appropriate clean-noisy interaction, such as the $\widetilde{CNOT}$ gate we give for codes that admit transversal $X$ and $Z$ logical gates, that demonstrates an advantage over noisy set-ups.
+We hope that our framework motivates the construction of other partial QEC set-ups.

+Flexibility with the choice of code may also be necessary in order to ensure desired code properties or a certain level of logical error rate.
+To this end, one future direction is to explore codes where it is desirable to implement $CNOT$ gates non-transversally.
+As an example, lattice surgery~\cite{horsman2012surface} admits fault-tolerant implementations for topological codes~\cite{poulsen2017fault} on devices with nearest-neighbor constraints.
+Sacrificing fault-tolerance, one could implement a clean-noisy 2-qubit gate via lattice surgery by treating the noisy qubit as a distance-1 memory with trivial stabilizers and logical operators of weight 1.
+Even though our present approach appears more naturally suited to devices with all-to-all connectivity, lattice surgery may be potentially preferable for certain noise models or for future refinements of our framework with more restricted qubit connectivity.
+Crucially, one needs not restrict to transversal implementations of the appropriate clean-noisy interaction used in our recipe.